Ingrid Visser (biologist): Other work

 Visser is a member of the Australia & New Zealand branch of The Explorers Club and continues to travel the world in search of orca.
 She published the first manuscript on Papua New Guinea orca, and returns regularly to Walindi Plantation Resort to conduct field research there.

-She serves as Chair of the Free Morgan Foundation, and organization involved in efforts to free captive orca Morgan in Europe, and has appeared in court in relation to those efforts.
+She serves as Chair of the Free Morgan Foundation, an organization involved in efforts to free captive orca Morgan in Europe, and has appeared in court in relation to those efforts.

 In September 2010, she co-founded Whale Rescue, an organisation of volunteers who provide logistical and practical expertise and equipment for rescuing cetaceans.

 In June 2017, she served as a witness to a Senate committee on Fisheries and Oceans in the Senate of Canada in favour of Bill S-203, which would make it illegal to keep cetaceans and whales in captivity in Canada.

 Documentaries

 Visser has appeared in and contributed to documentaries featuring her research with orcas.
 IMDb lists some of her work: